-Elizabeth Bennet is perversely delighted to encounter such an outrageous snob as Mr. Darcy.
-When he approaches her with a stiff, graceless apology, she coolly brushes him off believing that, like most annoyances, he will go away when properly snubbed.
+Elizabeth is perversely delighted to encounter such an outrageous snob as Mr. Darcy.
+When he approaches her with a stiff, graceless apology, she coolly brushes him off, believing that, like most annoyances, he will go away when properly snubbed.
 But no!
-The man would then put out his hand and, not wishing to create a scene, compels her to stand up with him.
+The man then puts out his hand and, not wishing to create a scene, compels her to stand up with him.

-They go through the steps of the dance mutually disdainful and each intent upon wounding the other.
-But by the time the musicians end their tune, Darcy and Elizabeth have traded barbs with such accuracy they are unaccountably amused and engaged.
-Will this most inconvenient flirtation drive them apart, or, like silver buckles, are they a matched pair?
+They go through the steps of the dance mutually disdainful and intent upon wounding each other.
+But by the time the musicians end their tune, Elizabeth and Mr. Darcy have traded barbs with such accuracy, they are unaccountably amused and engaged.
+Will this most inconvenient flirtation drive them apart—or, like silver buckles, are they a matched pair?